 - 1. Emergency Worker Name Write your name in the box.
 Do not sign your name here, it must be legible. - 2.
 Card No. The number shown on the front of your card.
 This is your emergency worker number. - 3.
 Date This is the date of the activation.
 This is the master date for signing in and out.
 Volunteers should use a new sign in sheet for each activation date. - 4.
-In This is the time that you arrive at the shelter.
+In This is the time that you leave home to head to the shelter.
 If you are working the third shift, you will still sign in under the activation date of the schedule. - 5.
-Out This is the time that you leave the shelter.
+Out This is the time that you arrive home after leaving the shelter.
 Again, if you are working the second or third shift, you will still sign out under the master date of the activation.